ChrisD-7/Fraud-Detection-in-Supply-Chains-with-Kolmogorov-Arnold-Networks/README.md

 - Split order dates into separate year, month, day, and hour columns.

 ### Feature Engineering
-- Created a target variable named 'fraud' based on the 'Order Status' category.
+- Created a target variable named 'fraud' based on the 'Order Status' and 'Type' category.
 - Unified first and last names into a 'Cust_Full_Name' column.
 - Formatted date columns for consistency and time-based analysis.